bittner/django-bootstrap-static/README.rst

 .. code-block:: django

     <link rel="stylesheet" href="{% static 'fontawesome/css/fontawesome-all.min.css' %}">

+If you don't use Bootstrap features that require ``Popper.js`` (e.g. dropdowns, popovers, tooltips) you can include ``bootstrap.min.js`` instead of the bundle to save a few kilobytes of bandwidth.

 More details on integration may be available from each of the two projects: